Managing Cold Sores Before Your Dental Visit in West Ryde

 DO NOT pick at a cold sore.
 If you don’t leave it alone, you may lengthen the healing process.
 If you do touch it, don’t touch other body parts, especially your eyes.
 Wash your hands as quickly as possible.

 Avoid acids.
-Tomatoes and citrus fruits contain acid that can bother the skin and increase pain.
+Tomatoes and citrus fruits contain acids that can irritate the skin and exacerbate pain.
 But you still need Vitamin C to boost your white blood cell count.
 Take tablets containing Vitamin C to get your body fighting for you.

-Use appropriate pain medication.
-Ibuprofen or acetaminophen can manage the pain and swelling caused by a cold sore.
+Use appropriate pain medicine.
+Cold sore pain and swelling can be controlled with acetaminophen or ibuprofen.
 Ask your doctor if you have questions.

 Preventing recurrence and spread